-In 1992 Steinway launched its Boston line of pianos, designed by Steinway & Sons and built by Kawai.
-Steinway’s stated purpose in creating this line was to supply Steinway dealers with a quality, mid-priced piano containing some Steinway-like design features for those customers “who were not yet ready for a Steinway.”
-In choosing to have a piano of its own design made in Japan, Steinway sought to take advantage of the efficient high-technology manufacturing methods of the Japanese while utilizing its own design skills to make a more musical piano than is usually available from that part of the world.
+In 1992 Steinway launched its Boston line of pianos, designed and engineered in New York by Steinway & Sons and built by Kawai in Japan.
+Steinway’s stated purpose in creating this line was to offer a quality, mid-priced piano containing many Steinway-like design features and patents for those customers “who were not yet ready for a Steinway.”
+In choosing to have a piano of its own design made in Japan, Steinway sought to take advantage of the efficient high-technology manufacturing methods of the Japanese while utilizing its own New York–based engineering team to make a more musical piano than is usually available from that part of the world.

 In 2009, Steinway launched the Performance Edition of the Boston piano with enhancements to the instruments’ design and specifications, including a grand inner rim of maple for increased structural integrity and improved tone, the patented Octagrip® pinblock for smoother tuning and more consistent torque, and improvements to hardware and keytop material, among other things.
 Performance Edition models have model numbers ending in PE.
-In 2016, the company introduced Performance Edition II grands (PE-II), containing further improvements, including bubinga veneer on the inside rim of all ebony grands, improved finishes, a new plate color, and other cosmetic changes; and a lower-tension scale, resulting in a very clear bass, better treble sustain, and more transparency in the tenor range.
+In 2016, the company introduced Performance Edition II grands (PE-II), containing further improvements, including sapele pommele veneer on the inside rim of all ebony grands, improved finishes, a new plate color, and other cosmetic changes; and a lower-tension scale, resulting in a very clear bass, better treble sustain, and more transparency in the tenor range.

-Sold only through select Steinway dealers, Boston pianos are currently available in four sizes of vertical and five sizes of grand.
-The grands, and vertical models 118E, 126E, and 132E, are made in Japan; vertical models 118S and 120S are made in Kawai’s Indonesian factory.
+Sold exclusively through select Steinway dealers, Boston pianos are currently available in four sizes of vertical and five sizes of grand.
+The grands, and vertical models 118E, 126E, and 132E, are made in Japan; vertical models 118S and 120S are made in Indonesia.

 Boston pianos are used by a number of prestigious music schools and festivals, including Aspen, Bowdoin, Brevard, Ravinia, and Tanglewood.